zenor0/zenor0/README.md

 Hi there! zenor0, a FZU student here,  suck at programing :shit: .
 Still learning.

+I'm currently working on a winter homework assigned by my strange teacher who gonna teach us in next term.